ananda-lye/openshift-local-gpu-passthrough/README.md

 </device>
 ```

 Also take note of the driver section of the ouput.
-It should list `vfio-pci` instead of `noveau`.
+It should list `vfio-pci` instead of `nouveau`.

 We can focus on the address domain from the above, in this snippet:
 ```